 Today, Miller holds command of U.S. and NATO troops in Afghanistan (Resolute Support Mission).
 On a few occasions, he was the first commanding officer of the Joint Special Operations Command.

 On October 18, 2018, Austin Miller was in the room at the governor’s compound in southern Kandahar when a Taliban gunman shot Abdul Raziq.
-Miller was not harmed, but drew his sidearm during the shooting, waited until the wounded were attended, and flew out with the casualties afterward, including Brigadier General Jeffrey Smiley.
+Miller was not harmed, but drew his sidearm during the shooting, waited until the wounded were attended to, and flew out with the casualties afterward, including Brigadier General Jeffrey Smiley.

-But, let’s go to the beginning.
+But let’s go to the beginning.
 Austin Scott Miller was born in Honolulu, Hawaii, on May 15, 1961.
-He went to the United States Military Academy directly after high school, where he graduated in 1983.
+He went to the United States Military Academy after graduating in 1983.
 His first assignment was as an infantry officer in the United States Army.

 Shortly after he settled as an infantry officer, Miller attended Ranger School.
 Upon graduation, he was assigned a platoon in the 3rd Battalion, 325th Infantry (Airborne), 82nd Airborne Division.
-Afterward, Austin Miller moved to 75th Ranger Regiment, where he served as a platoon leader with A Company, 2nd Battalion (Ranger).
-He served in 75th Ranger Regiment from January 1986 to May 1987.
+Afterward, Austin Miller moved to the 75th Ranger Regiment, where he served as a platoon leader with A Company, 2nd Battalion (Ranger).
+He served in the 75th Ranger Regiment from January 1986 to May 1987.

 Austin Miller completed Infantry Officer Advanced Course in June 1989 and was assigned to South Korea as a Company Commander with the 5th Battalion, 20th Infantry (Mechanized), 2nd Infantry Division, Eighth United States Army.
 Later he was an instructor at the Special Operations Division School of the Americas at Fort Benning, Georgia.

 Delta Force Selection